rusty-reebs/mysite/_posts/2021-10-5-having-fun-with-apis.md

 ---
-layout: post
-title:  "Title"
+title:  "Having fun with APIs"
 categories:
 ---

-Having fun with APIs

 I finished up a fun ☀️ [weather app](https://rusty-reebs.github.io/weather-app/) yesterday!
 I wrote asynchronous JavaScript functions as well as `fetch`, `await`, `try`, and `catch` to make it all work.